Aliases for SAE1 Gene

 GeneCards Summary for SAE1 Gene

 SAE1 (SUMO1 Activating Enzyme Subunit 1) is a Protein Coding gene.
-Diseases associated with SAE1 include Adams-Oliver Syndrome 1 and Adult Dermatomyositis.
-Among its related pathways are SUMOylation and Transport to the Golgi and subsequent modification.
+Diseases associated with SAE1 include Adult Dermatomyositis and Childhood Type Dermatomyositis.
+Among its related pathways are Metabolism of proteins and SUMOylation.
 GO annotations related to this gene include protein heterodimerization activity and enzyme activator activity.

 UniProtKB/Swiss-Prot for SAE1 Gene